-Trauma Therapy can help you understand why you are reacting in the way you are.
+Trauma therapy can help you understand why you are reacting in the way you are.

 Through trauma therapy, you often learn that certain thoughts, emotions and behaviours occur because of the trauma you have been through.
-When you understand the living legacy of your own experiences and that they are normal reactions to abnormal circumstances and environments.
+When you understand the living legacy of your own experiences and how they are normal reactions to abnormal circumstances and environments.

 Trauma Therapy can help you gain more control over your life.